strawberryjello/polymer-intro/polymer-intro.md

 <http://w3c.github.io/webcomponents/spec/custom/>

-**Custom elements** define an extension point for the HTML parser to be able to recognize a new "custom element" name and provide it with a JavaScript-backed object model automatically
+**Custom elements** "define an extension point for the HTML parser to be able to recognize a new 'custom element' name and provide it with a JavaScript-backed object model automatically" *([Bringing Componentization to the Web](https://blogs.windows.com/msedgedev/2015/07/14/bringing-componentization-to-the-web-an-overview-of-web-components/))*

 Example: